CiscoUcs/imcsdk/CONTRIBUTING.rst

 Testing your code
 ~~~~~~~~~~~~~~~~~
-Test cases are written to be run against live hardware.
-You will need a server
+Some test cases are written to be run against live hardware.
+You will need a
-available.
-Edit the tests/connection/connection.cfg file and set
+real server available to run them.
+Edit the tests/connection/connection.cfg
-the hostname, username, and password to match your server.  e.g.
+file and set the hostname, username, and password to match your server.  e.g.

     [imc]
     hostname=192.168.1.1